Minmax-Regret $k$-Sink Location on a Dynamic Tree Network with Uniform Capacities: Introduction

-Returning to evacuation problems on dynamic flow graphs, the basic optimization question is to determine a plan that minimizes the total time needed to evacuate all the people.
+Returning to evacuation problems on dynamic flow graphs, the basic optimization question is to determine a plan that minimizes the total time\footnote{There is a separate {\em minsum} literature that attempts to minimize the {\em average} time needed for evacuation.
+In the same way that total time can be viewed as a generalization of $k$-center, average-time can be viewed as a generalization of $k$-median.
+See, e.g., \cite{benkoczi2020minsum,bhattacharya2018n,higashikawa2021almost,manna2024minsum} for more details.} needed to evacuate all the people.
 This differs from the transshipment problem in that even though sources have fixed supplies (the number of people to be evacuated) sinks do not have fixed demands.
 They can accept as much flow as arrives there.
 Note that single-source single-sink confluent flow problem is exactly the polynomially solvable quickest path problem \cite{Pascoal2006} mentioned earlier.

 Observe that if edge capacities are ``large enough'', congestion can never occur and flow starting at a vertex will always evacuate to its closest sink.
-In this case the {\em $k$-sink location problem} -- finding the location of $k$ sinks that minimize total evacuation time --reduces to the unweighted $k$-center problem.
-Although the unweighted $k$-center problem is NP-Hard \cite[ND50]{garey1979computers} in $n $ {\em and} $k$ it is polynomially-time solvable for fixed $k.$ In contrast, Kamiyama {\em et al.}~\cite{Kamiyama} proves by reduction to {\em Partition}, that, even the $1$-sink evacuation problem is NP-Hard for general graphs.
+In this case the {\em $k$-sink location problem} -- finding the location of $k$ sinks that minimize total evacuation time --reduces to the unweighted {\em $k$-center problem.} Although the unweighted $k$-center problem is NP-Hard \cite[ND50]{garey1979computers} in $n $ {\em and} $k$ it is polynomially-time solvable for fixed $k.$ In contrast, Kamiyama {\em et al.}~\cite{Kamiyama} proves by reduction to {\em Partition}, that, even the $1$-sink evacuation problem with the sink known in advance is NP-Hard for general graphs.
 By modifying similar results for static confluent graphs, \cite{Golin2017sink} extended this to show that even for $k=1$ and the sink location fixed in advance, it is still impossible to approximate the evacuation time to within a factor of $O(\log n)$ if P $\not=$ NP.